espressif/rust-esp32-example/README.md

 # Deprecation warning

-Following example is suitable only for cases, where majority of logic is based on ESP-IDF, the example here using so called `idf first` approach.
+The following example is suitable only for cases where the majority of logic is based on ESP-IDF.
+The example here uses so-called `idf first` approach.

-We **recomend `cargo first` approach** described at https://github.com/esp-rs .
-The approach is simpler and available templates supports Development Containers, GitPod and CodeSpaces.
+We **recommend `cargo first` approach** described at https://github.com/esp-rs .
+The approach is simpler and available templates support Development Containers, GitPod, and CodeSpaces.

 # Rust ESP32 Example